Gr33nDrag0n69/LiskBeta/MD/ConfigureAPI.md

 **If you only want to use the API Endpoint from/to the same server, you already have completed API configuration.**

+Go to [Lisk-Core API Documentation](https://lisk.io/documentation/lisk-core/v3/reference/api.html) for more infos on the available commands.

 # Advanced Configuration

 If you want to use the API Endpoint from remote computers (workstation, server, etc.) this guide is for you.